-One day our distiller Cam thought, what would happen when you combine Four Pillars Gin with some of the best Shiraz grapes in Australia?
+One day our distiller Cam thought, what would happen if you combined Four Pillars Gin with some of the best Shiraz grapes in Australia?

 Bloody Shiraz Gin is what.

-We'd be crazy not to use the incredible calibre of cool climate fruit available to us in the Yarra Valley.
-So we steeped Yarra Valley Shiraz grapes in high proof Rare Dry Gin for eight weeks.
+We'd be crazy not to utilize the incredible calibre of cool climate fruit available to us in the Yarra Valley.
+So around Easter time in 2015, we steeped our first Yarra Valley Shiraz grapes in high proof Rare Dry Gin for eight weeks.

-Aromatically is has fresh pine needles, citrus and spice, and a clear peppery, dense raspberry character.
+Aromatically it shows fresh pine needles, citrus and spice, and distinct peppery, dense raspberry notes.
 The palate is lovely and sweet with a long juniper and spice character on the finish.

-Unlike Sloe Gin (which is less than 30% ABV), the alcohol is 37.8% so it packs a punch and is ideal in a range of cocktails, like Sam's 'Bloody Floradora'.
-We also love it straight on the rocks in all its pure purple glory, just with a slice of orange.
+Unlike Sloe Gin (which is less than 30% ABV), the alcohol is 37.8%.
+So it packs a punch and is ideal in a range of cocktails, like Sam's 'Bloody Floradora'.
+We also love it straight on the rocks in all its pure purple glory, garnished with a slice of orange.
 Or in a fabulously colourful G&T!

-Best consumed within two years of vintage.
-The gin is unfiltered and may start to develop drier fruit characters beyond two years.
+Our Bloody Shiraz Gin is best consumed within two years of vintage.
+The gin is unfiltered and may start to develop dried fruit characters beyond two years.